 If the lefthand expression is non-null, the righthand expression is never evaluated.
-The null coalescing operator also works with nullable value types (see "Nullable Types" on page 146).
+The null coalescing operator also works with nullable value types (see "Nullable Types" on page 142).

-Null-Conditional Operator
+Null-Conditional Operator (C# 6)

-The ?. operator is the null-conditional, or "Elvis," operator, and was introduced in C# 6.
+The ?. operator is the null-conditional (or "Elvis") operator, and is new to C# 6.
 It allows you to call methods and access members just like the standard dot operator, except that if the operand on the left is null, the expression evaluates to null instead of throwing a NullReferenceException: